Transurethral resection of the prostate

 You will stay in the hospital for 1 to 3 days.

-After surgery, you will have a small tube, called a Foley catheter , in your bladder to remove urine.
-The urine will look bloody at first, but will go away in a few days.
-Special solution may be used to flush out the catheter and keep it from getting clogged with blood.
-The catheter will be removed within 1 to 3 days.
+After surgery, you will have a small tube, called a Foley catheter, in your bladder to remove urine.
+Your bladder may be flushed with fluids (irrigated) to keep it clear of clots.
+The urine will look bloody at first.
+In most cases, the blood goes away within a few days.
+Blood can also seep around the catheter.
+A special solution may be used to flush out the catheter and keep it from getting clogged with blood.
+The catheter will be removed within 1 to 3 days for most people.

 You will be able to go back to eating a normal diet right away.